jacobian/djangobook.com/chapter04.rst

 a ``TemplateSyntaxError`` exception::

     >>> from django.template import Template
-    >>> t = Template('{% notatag %} ')
+    >>> t = Template('{% notatag %}')
     Traceback (most recent call last):
       File "<stdin>", line 1, in ?
       ...
     django.template.TemplateSyntaxError: Invalid block tag: 'notatag'

+The term "block tag" here refers to ``{% notatag %}``.
+"Block tag" and "template tag" are synonymous.

 The system raises a ``TemplateSyntaxError`` exception for any of the following
 cases:

-    * Invalid block tags
+    * Invalid tags
-    * Invalid arguments to valid block tags
+    * Invalid arguments to valid tags
     * Invalid filters
     * Invalid arguments to valid filters
     * Invalid template syntax
-    * Unclosed block tags (for block tags that require closing tags)
+    * Unclosed tags (for tags that require closing tags)

 Rendering a Template
 --------------------

 Once you have a ``Template`` object, you can pass it data by giving it a *context*.
-A context is simply a set of variables and their associated values.
-A template uses this to populate its variable tags and evaluate its block tags.
+A context is simply a set of template variable names and their associated values.
+A template uses this to populate its variables and evaluate its tags.

 A context is represented in Django by the ``Context`` class, which lives in the ``django.template`` module.
 Its constructor takes one optional argument: a